Javascript is not enabled.

 “We’ll see what we can do to help you,” Rosenworcel said.
 “But just as important, when you file a complaint with us, we look for patterns.
 If a whole lot of people are filing complaints with us about a particular scam, we’re going to look on the network for evidence of fraud.
 [And] we will talk with our colleagues at state attorneys general’s offices and our colleagues at the Federal Trade Commission.”

+Contributing: Associated Press.
 This story, originally published Oct.
-23, 2023, was updated to add a link to the video chat in its entirety.
+23, 2023, was updated with the latest FCC actions.

 Join AARP to Continue